RoDivinity/DataMining/FinalProject/Final_report.md

 | 2013 |    0.5593955   |     0.4138776    |
 | 2014 |    0.6025150   |     0.4718497    |

 The results of linear model from selected variables outperform suggested model adapt from labor economics literature, these features should be included to measures of school quality.
-Students and parents, and general public should consider these factors too when comparing schools and considering attending colleges
+Students and parents, and general public should consider these factors too when comparing schools and considering attending colleges.

+However, the regression model on selected features are less stable compared to suggested model from labor economics literature

 The coefficients estimates of two linear models:

-1. Black and Smith's suggested model
+-   Black and Smith's suggested model

 |             | coefficients.Estimate | coefficients.Std..Error | coefficients.t.value | coefficients.Pr...t.. |
 |-------------|:----------------------|:------------------------|:---------------------|:----------------------|